 You can still participate.
-Just let your accountant or tax preparer know you want to make a donation to the Family Caregiver Support Fund (#17).
+Just let your accountant or tax preparer know you want to make a donation to the Family Caregiver Support Fund (#17) on Form 0104CH, the Voluntary Contributions Schedule.

 You can still participate.
 If you are receiving a refund on your state income taxes, your should be prompted with a question like “do you want contribute money to one of the organizations available as part of Checkoff Colorado?”
 The software should navigate you through this process.
-Make sure you select the Family Caregiver Support Fund to support Easterseals Colorado and families and individuals living with chronic health care needs.
+Make sure you select the Family Caregiver Support Fund (#17).

 The Family Caregiver Support Fund was approved by the state legislature in 2017.
 The bill was supported by several state representatives and senators.

 Donations are collected by the Colorado Department of Revenue and then distributed to each fund.
 Every dollar donated goes back to the nonprofit tied to the fund.
-Easterseals Colorado will use the money donated by taxpayers to fund programs and services for individuals living with chronic health care needs and the family caregivers that support them.
+Easterseals Colorado will use the money donated by taxpayers to fund programs and supports for families and caregivers of individuals with disabilities and older adults across the state.

 Nearly 1 in 4 Coloradans live with a chronic disease or disability, and 3 in 10 Coloradans require mental health treatment each year.
 We also know that the older adult population is growing at a faster rate than the general population.